-- by submitting a duly executed proxy bearing a later date; - by granting a subsequent proxy through the Internet atwww.proxyvote.com or telephone by calling 1-800-690-6903;
+- before the Annual Meeting, by submitting a duly executed proxy bearing a later date; - before the Annual Meeting, by granting a subsequent proxy through the Internet at www.proxyvote.com or telephone by calling 1-800-690-6903;

-- by giving timely written notice of revocation to the Secretary of Shift4 prior to the Annual Meeting, either by writing to our offices at 2202 N. Irving St., Allentown, Pennsylvania 18109 or writing to annualmeeting@shift4.com; or - by voting by Internet during the Annual Meeting.
+- before the Annual Meeting, by giving timely written notice of revocation to the Secretary of Shift4, either by writing to our offices at 3501 Corporate Parkway, Center Valley, Pennsylvania 18034 or writing to annualmeeting@shift4.com; or - · during the Annual Meeting, by voting by Internet.

+In order to revoke your proxy, you must do so using one of the methods listed above.
 Your most recent proxy card or Internet or telephone proxy is the one that is counted.
 Your attendance at the Annual Meeting by itself will not revoke your proxy.
-In order to revoke your proxy, you must revoke your proxy prior to the Annual Meeting using one of the methods listed above.